Port Melbourne

 Port Melbourne features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Port Melbourne's dwelling structure, as per the latest Census, consisted of 6.0% houses and 94.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Port Melbourne stood at 26.4%, with mortgaged dwellings at 29.1% and rented dwellings at 44.5%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Port Melbourne was recorded at $540, compared to Melbourne metro's $390.
-Nationally, Port Melbourne's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+As of the latest Census evaluation, dwelling structures in Port Melbourne consisted of 6.0% houses and 94.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership within Port Melbourne stood at 26.4%, with mortgaged dwellings at 29.1% and rented dwellings at 44.5%.
+The median monthly mortgage repayment in the area was $2,500, surpassing Melbourne metro's average of $2,000, while the median weekly rent figure was recorded at $540 compared to Melbourne metro's $390.
+Nationally, Port Melbourne's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing